JohnRTurner/kafka-executor/terraform/GitHub_Token.md

 7. **Token Details**
     - **Name**: Give your token a descriptive name.
     - **Expiration**: Set an expiration date for the token.
 Choose a short duration if you only need temporary access.
+    - **Resource Owner**: The owner of the repository you with to give access to.

 8. **Select Repository Access**
     - **Repository Access**: Choose "Only select repositories" and specify the repository for which you need clone access.